xukai92/TuringBenchmarking/README.md

-# TuringBenchmarking
+# PPL Benchmarking Toolkit

 ## How to use

-Clone this rerepository and ...
+Clone this repository and ...

 ### Runtime benchmarking

+1. Go to the corresponding folder with the name `$ppl_runtime`
-1. Set the configurations in `runtime_config.jl`
+2. Check/set the configurations in `runtime_config.jl`
-2. Run the benchmarking script by `julia runtime_main.jl`
+3. Run the benchmarking script by `julia runtime_main.jl`
-3. Check the results in `runtime_result.txt`
+4. Collect the results in `runtime_result.txt`

 ### Performance benchmarking